jpetazzo/pipework/README.md

 specifying $CONTAINERID as a container name rather than a container id may be more appropriate in this use-case.

-You can also specify a hostname to be sent to the DHCP server.
-The DHCP server can then use this hostname to populate a DNS server and you can access the container via the hostname.

 You need three things for this to work correctly:

 - obviously, a DHCP server (in the example above, a DHCP server should be listening on the network to which we are connected on `eth1`);
-- a DHCP client (either `udhcpc`, `dhclient` or `dhcpcp`) must be installed on your Docker *host* (you don't have to install it in your containers, but it must be present on the host);
+- a DHCP client (either `udhcpc`, `dhclient` or `dhcpcp`) must be installed on your Docker *host* (you don't have to install it in your containers, but it must be present on the host), unless you specify `dhcp` as the client, in which case the Docker `busybox` image should be available;
 - the underlying network must support bridged frames.

 The last item might be particularly relevant if you are trying to